MGoldstein18/learningPython/README.md

 # Learning Python

-I am learning Python and as I learn will add all my practice and work to this repository.
+I am learning Python on CodeCademy and as I learn will add all my practice and work to this repository.

 In this repository you will find the following files: